milan-m-antony/lumeo/README.md

 Open a Pull Request

----
+📄 License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the MIT License
+.

 © 2025 Milan M Antony
----